“Digital-first” means different priorities and processes for journalists.

 It requires restructuring all your priorities.
 Not just when you do it, but what you do and how you do it.

 In a series of blog posts starting today, I will attempt to explain what those priorities mean.

-My series is part of an extended conversation about Digital First journalism.
+My series is part of an extended conversation about digital-first journalism.
 The foundational documents being published by York Daily Record editors and Matt DeRienzo’s Connecticut Newsroom blog have shared some important views and details.
-I’m sure that other Digital First journalists have blogged about some of the same matters or other aspects I will not address here.
+I’m sure that other journalists have blogged about some of the same matters or other aspects I will not address here.
 I invite those colleagues to add links to their related blog posts in the comments here.

 I’ll address the working, values and thinking of digital-first journalism.
 I’ll share suggestions for leading a digital-first newsroom and discuss how digital-first succeeds as a business model.
 I’ll discuss how the digital-first approach affects reporters’ work generally and specifically on the statehouse beat.
 Today I’ll start with the actual work.

 How digital-first journalists work